elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The current scroll is available in the special properties, window.pageXOffset/pageYOffset, which are read only.
-This ensures that we get the current scroll state in all browsers.</div><br />
+  <div><strong>Interview Response:</strong> The current scroll is available in the special properties, window.pageXOffset/pageYOffset, which are read-only.
+This state ensures that we get the current scroll state in all browsers.</div><br />
-  <div><strong>Technical Response:</strong> DOM elements have their current scroll state in their scrollLeft/scrollTop properties.
-For document scroll, document.documentElement.scrollLeft/scrollTop works in most browsers, except older WebKit-based ones, like Safari (bug 5991), where we should use document.body instead of document.documentElement.
-Luckily, we don’t have to remember these peculiarities at all, because the scroll is available in the special properties, window.pageXOffset/pageYOffset, which are read only.
+  <div><strong>Technical Response:</strong> DOM elements' scrollLeft/scrollTop attributes contain the current scroll state. document.documentElement is used for document scrolling.
+Most browsers support scrollLeft/scrollTop, except older WebKit-based browsers like Safari (bug 5991), where we need to use document.body instead of document.documentElement.
+Fortunately, we don't have to remember these quirks because the scroll gets provided in the read-only special properties window.pageXOffset/pageYOffset.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />